MTG/DeepConvSep/README.md

 This repository contains routines for data generation and preprocessing, useful in training neural networks with large datasets that do not fit into memory.
 Additionally, it contains python code to train convolutional neural networks for music source separation and matlab code to evaluate the quality of separation.

+Additionally, it contains code for training a network for singing voice source separation with the dataset iKala dataset and voice, bass, drums separation with DSD100 dataset.

 # Data generation
 Compute the features for a given set of audio signals extending the "Transform" class in transform.py